Topological mass generation in gapless systems: Topological mass generation in gapless systems

 On the other hand, the axial charge in the theory (\ref{axion_elemag}) is $n_5 = 2 v^2 \der_t \phi$, which, in terms of $\psi$ reads

-By using eq.~(\ref{comm}), we arrive at
+By using Eq.~(\ref{comm}), we arrive at

-This is the anomalous commutator \cite{Adler:1970qb} that is responsible for the chiral anomaly, \footnote{In ref.~\cite{Adler:1970qb}, chiral/Dirac fermions with $|k|=1$ is considered.
-The anomalous commutator~(\ref{n-n_5}) with a generic integer $k$ appears in a system having a monopole with charge $k$ in momentum space that acts as a source/sink of Berry curvature \cite{Son:2012wh}; see also section~\ref{sec:discussion} below.} and the anomaly matching is correctly satisfied in this effective theory.
+This is the anomalous commutator \cite{Adler:1970qb} that is responsible for the chiral anomaly, \footnote{In Ref.~\cite{Adler:1970qb}, chiral/Dirac fermions with $|k|=1$ are considered.
+The anomalous commutator~(\ref{n-n_5}) with a generic integer $k$ appears in a system having a monopole with charge $k$ in momentum space that acts as a source/sink of Berry curvature \cite{Son:2012wh}; see also Sec.~\ref{sec:discussion}.} and the anomaly matching is correctly satisfied in this effective theory.